dailybruin/classifieds/README.md

 ## Usage

-Using the new Classifieds menu in the Admin pages, you can upload an XML file, preview the new ads, and insert them as posts (either keeping or erasing all existing).
+Use the new top-level Classifieds menu edit to individual ads or upload new ones.

 ## Changelog